Financial advising: It isn’t about talking or persuading

 Sales isn’t about convincing people.
 It’s about helping people convince themselves that they need some form of protection or security, which will provide for both their loved ones and their business assets.

 Joshua S. Bernard, QFA, of George Town, Grand Cayman, Cayman Islands, is the business development manager at CG BritCay.
-He has been an MDRT member since 2013 and is Cayman’s only Top of the Table qualifier.
+He has been an MDRT member since 2013.
+He’s also a Top of the Table member.

 Comments